-AIBI-CS offers certification to the BRC Global Standards for food safety, packaging and packaging materials, and storage and distribution.
+AIBI-CS offers certification to the BRC Global Standards for food safety, packaging and packaging materials, storage and distribution, and brokers and agents.

 These standards help promote consistency across the supply chain and cover critical topics such as HACCP system, factory environment, process control, quality management system, product control, and personnel.

 BRC is often a good fit for companies who are new to certification audits because the standards are very descriptive in their expectations and provide clear direction for what is needed for each written program.

 Why Use AIBI-CS Over Other BRC-Approved Certification Bodies?

 - AIBI-CS is a 5-Star rated Certification Body, which indicates that our auditors are well calibrated.
 This means our clients are less likely to have their certificates revoked or withdrawn due to procedure error by the Certification Body.